Cinema

 Peter Watkins, father of the mockumentary, dies

-An innovative filmmaker and critic, his masterful Oscar-winning film 'The War Game' was censored by the BBC.
+An innovative and critical filmmaker, his masterful 'The War Game', winner of an Oscar, was censored by the BBC.